 RiverPark Center seeks to improve the quality of life by hosting and presenting diverse arts and civic events, focusing on arts in education.

-Regional residents have made RiverPark Center their home for cultural entertainment for more than 20 years.
-Diverse programming has attracted thousands of visitors to our area, making RiverPark Center the “place where memories are made”!
+Residents of the Western Kentucky and Southern Indiana region have made RiverPark Center their home for cultural entertainment for more than 20 years.
+Diverse programming has attracted thousands of visitors to our area, making RiverPark Center the “place where memories are made.”

 RiverPark’s first success came in 1988 when state government awarded Owensboro a $4.5 million challenge grant to build a performing arts center.
 That grant was more than doubled with $10.7 million in local funds, including a remarkable $9 million from 3,000 individuals and businesses.
 Fundraising efforts continue to build endowments for programming and maintenance.